Matthew-Neba/python-leetcode/linked_list/tips.md

 - Spam dummy nodes when you can, simplifies alot.
 Can help with simnplifying inserting/deletion operations

--Usually don't want to modify original linked list when askign for copy, etc. Ask clarifying questions
+-Usually don't want to modify original linked list when asking for a copy, etc. Ask clarifying questions